Instant Pot / Money Talks News

 kazoka / Shutterstock.com

 First, the obvious: If you don’t already own a pressure cooker, slow-cooker, rice-cooker or even yogurt-maker, buying an Instant Pot saves you from the expense of purchasing them.
 And making more room in your kitchen is worth something too, right?
-Many IP buyers find themselves sending their old Crock-Pot or rice cooker to Goodwill, thus freeing up space in already-crowded cupboards or on countertops.
+Many Instant Pot buyers find themselves sending their old Crock-Pot or rice cooker to Goodwill, thus freeing up space in already-crowded cupboards or on countertops.

 2. Throw away the takeout menus